flintlib/arb/doc/source/fmpcb.rst

 .. function:: void fmpcb_init(fmprb_t x)

-    Initializes the variable *x* for use.
-Its midpoint and radius are both set to zero.
+    Initializes the variable *x* for use, and sets its value to zero.

 .. function:: void fmpcb_clear(fmpcb_t x)